 Green living home builders try to source materials locally to cut down on transportation and energy costs in the manufacturing process.
 They may try to incorporate recycled materials and architectural salvage items.
-Taking the home’s location into consideration helps to create designs that are more energy-efficient and sustainable.
-Look for homes that were designed to fit into their surroundings, taking advantage of natural light.
+Taking the home’s location into consideration helps create designs that are more energy-efficient and sustainable.
+Look for homes designed to fit into their surroundings, taking advantage of natural light.

 If you’re buying an existing home, consider purchasing one that was not designed to have electric air conditioning; it will have better airflow and heat dissipation.
 Be aware that constructing any new abode takes an environmental toll as new materials require energy for manufacturing and transport.
 Purchasing an existing home may cause less damage long-term than building from scratch.

 Things to Consider For a Green Living Home

 New home construction is pricey, but there are ways to help offset your costs.
 Look for tax incentives to help install solar energy and geothermal products.
 Choosing Energy Star appliances may also cut some costs from your bottom line with further financial incentives and rebate programs.
 Both federal and local authorities offer such assistance to new home builders and buyers.